kailash-manasarovar/statement/docs/timeline/2024/december.md

 | ![pic]( ../../content/images/fake-accounts/nov-24/Screenshot%202024-12-02%20at%204.12.56 PM.png)
 The pic above is one of a series I saw of a woman photographed without her consent while on a date. |
 | ![pic]( ../../content/images/fake-accounts/nov-24/daughter-of-innocent-lady.png) |
-The woman in th pic above I believe is the [innocent lady groomed into porn](august.md#grooming-an-innocent-girl-into-porn-101)'s daughter.
+The woman in the pic above I believe is the [innocent lady groomed into porn](august.md#grooming-an-innocent-girl-into-porn-101)'s daughter.
 They look very alike and I have seen her in countless pics.
 She also looks a lot like [Bruno, one of the conservatory trumpet teachers](../../crimes/protagonists/vidal-sastre.md#a-man-possibly-called-bruno-with-at-least-one-son-called-bruno).
 Could he be the father and therefore the groomer? |

 ## Ongoing torment and terrorizing